mixmastamyk/console/readme.rst

 `console.style` and
 `console.screen`
 modules.
+(See the Environment Variables section for full probe deactivation.)

 There's also logging done—\
 enable the debug level before loading the console package and you'll see the